orange-puff/duckduckgo-bang-counter/README.md

 1. Bang is completely stored correctly
 2. Add and reset work properly
+3. Got a decent icon

 TODO:
-1. Get a fitting icon
 2. Build out UI which shows the users bang counter